Yelp/mrjob/docs/quickstart.rst

 Writing a job
 -------------

+A job consists of an :py:class:`~mrjob.job.MRJob` subclass, one or more mapper, combiner, or reducer methods, a call at the bottom to invoke mrjob's logic, and all associated dependencies.

 For jobs that consist only of one mapper, combiner, and reducer, in that order, you can simply override one or more of the :py:meth:`~mrjob.job.MRJob.mapper`, :py:meth:`~mrjob.job.MRJob.combiner`, and :py:meth:`~mrjob.job.MRJob.reducer`